WenguoGao/C3W4_project/CodeBook.md

-1. Information about the variables (including units) in the data set not contained in the tidy data.
-2. Information about the summary choices you made.
-3. Information about the experimental study design you used.

-modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.

 The run_analysis.R script downloads data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, and then followed by the following steps to clean the data.

 1. Download the dataset